Emptiness formation probability, Toeplitz determinants, and conformal field theory: The ferroelectric string as a boundary that breaks scale-invariance

 \subsection{Logarithmic terms}

-As for the conformal boundary case, the logarithmic terms in the EFP are potentially the most interesting, as it is reasonable to assume that they might be universal.
+As for the conformal boundary case, the logarithmic terms in the EFP are potentially the most interesting, as it is reasonable to assume they might be universal.
 Many exact results are already available, they are summarized in table.~\ref{tab:coefslogs} for the XXZ chain.
-We also show the terms for the six-vertex analog of dimers on the Aztec diamond, namely the six-vertex model with domain wall boundary condition \cite{dwbc1,dwbc2,dwbc3}.
-The prefactor of the logarithm is always given by a simple function of the compactification radius, and does not depend on non universal features such as the Fermi-speed, etc. This is an additional hint for universality, but unfortunately the field-theoretical analysis of the exterior of the frozen region is not so easy to perform.
-The non frozen degrees of freedom should still have long-range correlations.
-The field theory describing them, although not strictly speaking conformal, should therefore still be massless.
-We speculate that the stiffness $\kappa$ of Eq.~(\ref{eq:action}) might depend on the position, at the exterior of the frozen region.
-A possible way to show this would be to exploit some exact results for the dimers Green's function on the Aztec diamond \cite{Helfgott}, and determine this way the asymptotic behavior of correlation functions, in the spirit of Fisher and Stephenson \cite{FisherStephenson}.
-This however falls outside the scope of the present paper.
+We also show the terms for the six-vertex analog of dimers on the Aztec diamond, namely the six-vertex model with domain wall boundary condition (DWBC) \cite{dwbc1,dwbc2,dwbc3}.
+The prefactor of the logarithm is always given by a simple function of the radius $R$, and does not depend on non universal features such as the Fermi-speed, etc. This is an additional hint for universality, but needs to be checked more carefully.
+In particular, we have seen in Sec.~\ref{sec:pictures} that bozonization breaks down, and it is not a priori obvious whether $R$ can still be interpreted as the compactification radius of the Luttinger liquid.